Metric rectifiability of $\mathbb{H}$-regular surfaces with H\"older continuous horizontal normal: Lipschitz flags and extra vertical H older regularity

 \begin{proof} Let $F$ be a Lipschitz flag, so $F$ is the intrinsic graph $\Phi(\W)$ of the map $\varphi : \W \to \V$ defined as in \eqref{linkvarphipsi} for the Euclidean L-Lipschitz function $\psi :\R \to \R$.
 We will show that the map $\Psi _F: (\W, d_\He) \to (F, d_\He)$ given by

 is the $\sim (1+L)$-bilipschitz map which we are looking for.
 Firstly, we observe that

-where $\Phi$ is the graph map\footnote{The map $\Psi_F$ is the composition of the graph map $\Phi$ with the ``characteristic straightening map'' mentioned in the introduction.} of $\varphi$, hence $\Psi_F(\W)=\Phi(\W)$.
+where $\Phi$ is the graph map\footnote{The map $\Psi_F$ is the composition of the graph map $\Phi$ with the ``characteristic straightening map'' mentioned in the introduction.
+First, the characteristic straightening map sends horizontal lines in $\mathbb{W}$ to integral curves of $\nabla^{\varphi}= \partial_y + \psi(y)\partial_t$, and these integral curves are then mapped by $\Phi$ to the horizontal curves that foliate the flag $F$.} of $\varphi$, hence $\Psi_F(\W)=\Phi(\W)$.
 Moreover, since $\psi$ is an $L$-Lipschitz function, we get

 for all $(y,t), (y',t') \in \W$.
 On the other hand, since

 it follows